John Lucas (cricketer)

-John Herman Lucas (12 June 1922 - 18 May 2008) was a Barbados former West Indian and Canadian cricketer.
+John Herman Lucas (12 June 1922 - 18 May 2008) was a former Barbados West Indian and Canadian cricketer.
 He was a right-handed batsman and a right-arm off-break bowler.
 He began his career playing for Barbados, playing twelve first-class matches.
 He later emigrated to Canada and played three first-class matches for the Canadian national team.
 He finished his career with an impressive batting average of 53.70 with a highest score of 216 not out.